Iranian frozen assets: Usage of the frozen assets

-Since 1980, Iran has demanded that the US, European Union, and South Korea return all of the frozen assets to Iran, but their demands have largely been ignored.
-Some of the seized assets have been resold to third parties, while many have been given to families of victims of the regime.
-For example, in October 2020, $1.4 billion of frozen cash were awarded in punitive and compensatory damages to the family of Robert Levinson after his abduction and presumed death.
-The return of assets to Iran has also been used as a negotiating tool by the United States.
-For example, in September 2023, the United States granted Iran access to nearly $6 billion of frozen assets in South Korea as part of a prisoner exchange.
+Since 1980, Iran has demanded that the US, European Union, and South Korea return all of its frozen assets; its demands have largely been ignored.
+Some seized assets, such as the military hardware Iran already paid for and bought from the US, have been resold to third parties.
+In October 2020, $1.4 billion of frozen cash was awarded in punitive and compensatory damages to the family of Robert Levinson after his abduction and presumed death.
+The US has also used the return of assets as a negotiating tool.
+For example, in September 2023, the US granted Iran access to nearly $6 billion of frozen assets in South Korea as part of a prisoner exchange, but later reneged on the deal and refroze them after the October 7 attacks.

+In June 2026, it was reported that the US was considering the use of Iranian frozen assets to fund reconstruction and repair costs in Gulf states affected by the 2026 Iran war.
+According to a source familiar with the matter, US Treasury Secretary Scott Bessent directed a team to assess the cost of damage already inflicted on Gulf allies by Iranian retaliation.
+The source added that the US was also considering the use of Iranian frozen assets to cover the costs of any future damage.
+The reports came amid ongoing ceasefire negotiations between the US and Iran.
+A peace deal to end the three-month war was linked to the release of $24 billion in Iranian assets frozen by the US, and the proposed redirection of Iranian assets could further strain a fragile ceasefire that had recently been tested by renewed Israeli attacks in Lebanon against Iran-backed Hezbollah, which prompted retaliatory strikes by Iran.